Our Seventh Featured Libation of the World comes from Fabulous France

 Grand Marnier is traditionally served in a brandy snifter or a shot glass.
 It is by far more elegant in a snifter but not a necessity.
 I usually use a shot glass.
 If serving guests, a snifter does make an excellent presentation and an ideal way to take in the aromas, especially if heated.

 If someone asks me what my favorite liqueur is, there would be no hesitation; Grand Marnier wins hands down.
 Maybe it is the connection to my heritage or childhood memories.
 I believe it is because it is deliciously elegant and smooth.

-If you are hesitant to purchase a large bottle for your first try, most larger liquor stores have mini bottles available.
+Most larger liquor stores have mini bottles available if you are hesitant to purchase a large bottle for your first try.
 I have no doubt you will see why it has stood the test of time and won so many awards and recognition worldwide.

 Check out the Official Grand Marnier site

 May we suggest a few Grand Marnier recipes for cocktails?

 Planning a trip to France?
 Check out our France Travel Guide

 © 2023 Wanderers Compass All Rights Reserved